jiyapalrecha35/Google.github.io/README.md

 # Business Use Cases:
-### 1. Optimization of Network Traffic Flow in Google Services
+### 1. Optimizing Network Traffic in Google Services

 **Use Case:**
 Google manages vast networks of servers and data centers to deliver its services.
 The max flow algorithm can be used to optimize network traffic flow, ensuring efficient data transmission and minimizing congestion.
-Google's infrastructure relies on sophisticated routing and load balancing mechanisms to handle user requests.
+Google's infrastructure relies on sophisticated routing and load-balancing mechanisms to handle user requests.
+Max flow algorithms, such as Karger's, Dinic's, and Ford-Fulkerson, can assist in determining optimal routes and balancing the load across servers, improving system performance and reliability

-**Challenges:** Managing vast network traffic, minimizing congestion.
+**Challenges:** Managing vast network traffic, and minimizing congestion.

-**Market Benefits:** Improved system performance, reliability.
+**Market Benefits:** Improved system performance, and reliability.

-**Algorithms and Design Techniques:**
+**Algorithms,Design Techniques,Performance Analysis:**
 - **Ford-Fulkerson Algorithm:** Augmenting path method, Greedy approach
-  - Time Complexity: O(E * V^2) where E is the number of edges and V is the number of vertices
+  - Time Complexity: O(E * V<sup>2</sup>) where E is the number of edges and V is the number of vertices
-  - Space Complexity: O(V^2) where V is the number of vertices
+  - Space Complexity: O(V<sup>2</sup>) where V is the number of vertices
 - **Dinic's Algorithm:** Layered network approach, Blocking flow
-  - Time Complexity: O(E * V^2 log(V)) where E is the number of edges and V is the number of vertices
-  - Space Complexity: O(V^2) where V is the number of vertices
 - **Karger's Algorithm:** Randomized contraction, Min-cut max-flow theorem

-  - Time Complexity: O(V^3) where V is the number of vertices
-  - Space Complexity: O(V^2) where V is the number of vertices
+[View code for Ford Fulkerson Algorithm here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/maxFlow.cpp){:target="_blank"}<br><br>
+<br><br>

 ### 2. Computation of Shortest Paths in Google Maps

 **Use Case:**
 Google Maps: Dijkstra's algorithm can find the shortest path between two locations on a map.
-This is essential for providing accurate directions to users, considering factors such as traffic conditions, road closures, and distance.
+Essential for providing accurate directions to users, considering factors such as traffic conditions, road closures, and distance.

 **Challenges:** Computing shortest paths considering traffic and road conditions.